Shanmukha2001/chord-implementation/README.md

 It also contains eclipse attack, which is a static code.

 # do i need multiple systems?
-You can run them eclipse attack and chord protocol seperately and both the codes don't need multiple pc/laptops as it is does not use socket programming.
+both the codes don't need multiple pc/laptops as it is does not use socket programming :You can run eclipse attack and chord protocol seperately.